Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

             1. Push the app to IBM Cloud: `ibmcloud app push`.
             1. The server can be accessed at a URL using the **name** given in the `manifest.yml` file (for example,  <https://my-app-name.bluemix.net>).

 Once the server is running, you can test it be accessing the openAPI docs interface to explore and try out the API using the `/api-docs` endpoint.
-For example, if running locally <http://localhost:3000/api-docs>, which should look something like this
+For example, if running locally this will be on <http://localhost:3000/api-docs>, which should look something like this:

 ![api-docs](/images/api-docs.png)

-### 4. Run the mobile application
+### 4. Configuring and running the client application

-To run the mobile application (using the Xcode iOS Simulator):
+To configure and run the client application:

 1. Go to the `client` directory of the cloned repo.
 1. Copy the `.env.example` file to a new file named `.env`.